Mingrui-Yu/Mingrui-Yu.github.io/_pages/about.md

   - /about.html
 ---

-I'm Mingrui YU, a robotics learner.
+I am Mingrui YU, a robotics learner.
 I received the Bachelor degree from Xi'an Jiaotong University in 2020.
 I'm now pursuing the Ph.D. degree at the Department of Automation, Tsinghua University, under the supervision of [Prof. Xiang Li](https://sites.google.com/view/homepageoflixiang/home).
 My research interests includes robotic manipulation, especially for deformable objects.

 Education
 ======